askedrelic/comcast-bw/README.markdown

 Usage
 -----
 You need to edit the SETTINGS at the top of the file to insert your comcast username/password.
 Then 'python comcast-bw.py'

+Usage: comcastBandwidth [-v[v]] [-w]

+Logging:
+    -v or -vv       Add more Vs for more verbosity!

+Warn Mode
+    -w --warn=NUM   Only output if usage above NUM GB (default is 200GB)

 Broken?
 -------